Relationship Keynote Diagrams

 How many elements can I add before the diagram becomes unreadable?

 Depends a bit on spacing, but in most cases 6-10 nodes per cluster is manageable.
 Beyond that, the connectors start to overlap and the structure loses clarity.
-I`ve seen this trip up even experienced users - the fix is simple: split the diagram into two slides instead of forcing everything into one.
+I`ve seen this trip up even experienced users - they keep adding nodes until the slide becomes noise.
+Better to split into two diagrams than force everything into one.
+If you need more than 10 nodes, consider whether you`re trying to show too much at once.

 It`s the same license most marketplaces use - one buyer, one project, commercial use included.
-You can edit, present, and share the final slides with clients or internal teams.
-What you can`t do is resell or redistribute the template files themselves.
-Pretty standard.
-No surprises.
+You can edit, present, and export without restrictions.
+Sharing the raw file across multiple teams usually requires additional licenses.
+That`s standard.
+You can also export to PDF from there.
+The license does not cover redistribution of the template files themselves.